Exotic ‘dinosaur-like’ turtle that can bite through bone found in Cumbria

 An alligator snapping turtle, which is usually found in swamps and freshwater rivers in Florida, Texas and other southern parts of the United States, are known to have extremely powerful jaws.

-The creature was spotted by Great Urswick residents in the tarn – which is a small lake – on the edge of the village.
+The creature was spotted by Great Urswick residents in the tarn – a small lake – on the edge of the village.

 After it was identified, parish councillor Denise Chamberlain took it to Wild Side Vets in Barrow.